pierwill/ssn2018aarhus/aarhus.rst

    (pause)

-   Together these two images suggest that predestination is a good way of thinking through these problems today.
+   Together these two images suggest that predestination is a good way of thinking through problems today: does surveillance measure or cause?
+How is information translated into knowledge?
+How is knowledge translated into power?

-   A godlike view of time and a individual fate from above.
+   ..
       - Process or sequence?
-   - What kind of structure Cause and effect?
+      - What kind of structure of Cause and effect?

    - COMPAS is a decision tree in prospective view, PERKINS is a decision tree in eternity.

-   This example is about mass incarceration.
-Further on I’ll be talking more in the context of predicting the future and avoiding risk in the rise of *national security surveillance states*.
+   (This visual example is about mass incarceration, but I think this can be generalized to *national security surveillance states* and other kinds.)

 ----